The Green Berets (film): Critical reception

+In 2003, Richard Roeper, who was then the co-host of At the Movies with Roger Ebert, put The Green Berets on his list of his forty least favorite films of all time to that point.
+He called it "Shameless propaganda [that l]ooks like it was produced by the Department of Defense and directed by Barry Goldwater."

+The Green Berets holds a 23% rating on Rotten Tomatoes based on thirteen reviews.

 Box office

-Despite the poor reviews, and despite being protested and picketed in the United States and abroad,New Approaches to Rhetoric, George N. Dionisopoulos, Chapter 8: John Wayne, the Green Berets, and the Containment Doctrine it went on to be a commercial success, which Wayne attributed in part to the negative reviews from the press, which he saw as representing criticism of the war rather than the film.
+Despite the poor reviews, and despite being protested and picketed in the United States and abroad, it went on to be a commercial success, which Wayne attributed in part to the negative reviews from the press, which he saw as representing criticism of the war rather than the film.

 "The critics overkilled me, the picture and the war", said Wayne.
 "As a result, so many people went to see it that I had a cheque from the distributors for $8 million within three months.
 That's the cost of the picture, so we moved into profit the next day."
 The Green Berets earned rentals of $8.7 million in North America during 1968.

 Accolades

-The film is recognized by American Film Institute in these lists:
+The film is recognized by American Film Institute in the following: